iter8-tools/iter8/mkdocs/docs/user-guide/topics/iter8hub.md

 # Iter8 Hub

-Iter8 hub is a git folder which hosts Iter8 experiment folders underneath it.
-The public Iter8 hub (often referred to as the Iter8 hub or simply the hub) is located at `github.com/iter8-tools/iter8//mkdocs/docs/hub`.
+Iter8 hub is a Git folder which hosts Iter8 experiment folders underneath it.
+The public Iter8 hub is located at `github.com/iter8-tools/iter8//mkdocs/docs/hub`.

 Experiment folders from the hub can be downloaded using the `iter8 hub` command.